UEFI Platform Initialization

 The Platform Initialization Specification (PI Specification) is a specification published by the Unified EFI Forum that describes the internal interfaces between different parts of computer platform firmware.
 This allows for more interoperability between firmware components from different sources.
 This specification is normally, but not by requirement, used in conjunction with the UEFI specification.

-Current version

-Platform Initialization Specification 1.7, Released January 2019.
+The latest version of PI is 1.9, released in December 2024.

 Contents

-As of version 1.3, the PI specification contains five volumes:
+As of version 1.9, the PI specification contains five volumes: